Bijelo Dugme: Influence, legacy and criticism

 The Rock Express Top 100 Yugoslav Rock Songs of All Times list features eight songs by Bijelo Dugme: "Lipe cvatu" (polled No. 10), "Bitanga i princeza" (polled No. 14), "Sve će to, mila moja, prekriti ruzmarin, snjegovi i šaš" (polled No. 17), "Sanjao sam noćas da te nemam" (polled No.31), "Ima neka tajna veza" (polled No.38), "Šta bi dao da si na mom mjestu" (polled No. 68), "Za Esmu" ("For Esma", polled No.78) and "Kad bi' bio bijelo dugme" (polled No. 97).
-The B92 Top 100 Yugoslav songs list features three songs by Bijelo Dugme: "Sve će to, mila moja, prekriti ruzmarin, snjegovi i šaš" (polled No. 14), "Loše vino" (polled No. 32) and "Ako možeš zaboravi (polled No. 51).
+The B92 Top 100 Yugoslav songs list features three songs by Bijelo Dugme: "Sve će to, mila moja, prekriti ruzmarin, snjegovi i šaš" (polled No. 14), "Loše vino" (polled No. 32) and "Ako možeš, zaboravi (polled No. 51).

 The lyrics of 10 songs by the band (8 written by Bregović and 2 written by Trifunović) were featured in Petar Janjatović's book Pesme bratstva, detinjstva & potomstva: Antologija ex YU rok poezije 1967 - 2007 (Songs of Brotherhood, Childhood & Offspring: Anthology of Ex YU Rock Poetry 1967 – 2007).

-In 2016, Serbian weekly news magazine Nedeljnik pronounced Goran Bregović one of 100 People Who Changed Serbia.
-In 2017, the same magazine pronounced Bijelo Dugme's concert at Hadjučka česma one of 100 Events that Changed Serbia.
+In 2016, Serbian weekly news magazine Nedeljnik declared Goran Bregović as one of 100 People Who Changed Serbia.
+In 2017, the same magazine pronounced Bijelo Dugme's concert at Hajdučka česma one of 100 Events that Changed Serbia.

-In addition to the band's works appearing on various lists of best Yugoslav albums and songs, praised for composition, poetic lyrics of Goran Bregović and Duško Trifunvović, musicianship and production, Bijelo Dugme was often criticized by a part of Yugoslav and post-Yugoslav musicians, critics and audience who believe that the group's blend of rock and Balkan folk music paved the way for the appearance of turbo-folk music in the late 1980s and 1990s.
+In addition to the band's works appearing on various lists of best Yugoslav albums and songs, praised for composition, poetic lyrics of Goran Bregović and Duško Trifunović, musicianship and production, Bijelo Dugme was often criticized by a part of Yugoslav and post-Yugoslav musicians, critics and audience who believe that the group's blend of rock and Balkan folk music paved the way for the appearance of turbo-folk music in the late 1980s and 1990s.
 Musicians who criticized Bijelo Dugme's work include Pop Mašina frontman Robert Nemeček, Disciplina Kičme frontman Dušan Kojić "Koja", Partibrejkers frontman Zoran Kostić "Cane", and others.
 In addition, Bregović was often accused of plagiarism, as a number of critics found similarity between some of his compositions and songs by foreign rock acts.
 The band's work has been parodied by acts like Marko Brecelj, Paraf, Gustafi, Rambo Amadeus, S.A.R.S., and others.

 Bijelo Dugme's works remain popular in all former Yugoslav republics.
 They are often viewed as one of the symbols of Yugoslav culture, their songs often featured in various forms of yugo-nostalgia.